Sean McAvinue explains what the Microsoft Graph PowerShell SDK is and what needs to be considered when getting started.

 Many Microsoft Graph API permissions are available to developers.
 The Graph works on a least permission model, so what permissions to use.

 In this article, we explain how to create new Microsoft 365 accounts with PowerShell using the Azure AD and Microsoft Graph PowerShell SDK.

 The Microsoft Graph SDK for PowerShell is a good way to execute Microsoft Graph API queries from PowerShell scripts.
 In this article, we explain how to use the SDK with Azure Automation.

-Although it's easy to write scripts using cmdlets in the Microsoft Graph SDK for PowerShell, you probably don't want to execute the scripts interactively.
+Although it's easy to write scripts using cmdlets in the Microsoft Graph PowerShell SDK, you probably don't want to execute the scripts interactively.
 In this article, we explain how to use certificate-based (app-only) authentication to run scripts.
-This is very much an explanation about how to accomplish the task in a testing environment.
-If you want to run scripts in production, some extra work is needed.

 The Microsoft Graph SDK for PowerShell can be used for many purposes, among which is access to Azure AD account sign-in data.
-In this article, we explain how to use the SDK cmdlets to retrieve sign-in data for both tenant and guest accounts and report what we find.
-You can use the report to identify potentially unused accounts which might not need some expensive licenses, or guest accounts that are no longer used.
+In this article, we explain how to use the SDK cmdlets to retrieve sign-in data for both tenant and guest accounts.

 The Microsoft Graph SDK for PowerShell exists to help developers use Graph API calls from PowerShell.
 It works, but like anything in life, there's a right way to connect and use the SDK and a wrong way.